-Create a streaming pipeline
+Create a Streaming pipeline

 Prerequisites

-To run a streaming pipeline, you need:
+To run a Streaming pipeline, you need:

-- A streaming agent.
-Agents execute your streaming pipelines and act as a bridge between Matillion and your data network while preserving your data sovereignty.
-Read Create an agent to get started.
+A Streaming agent.
+Agents execute your Streaming pipelines and act as a bridge between the Data Productivity Cloud and your data network while preserving your data sovereignty.
+Read Streaming agent installation to get started.

 Note